raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

-Hi, I'm Raymond, educating in science and business fields have taught me to be good at novel solutions to difficult problems.
+Hi, I'm Raymond ZHAO Wenlong, educating in science and business fields have taught me to be good at novel solutions to difficult problems.
 Thanks to the engineering experience of working on a range of projects from telecommunication to web application to data science, I have learned to adapt to any challenge and uncertainty that come my way.
 <br>

 You can find some of my projects [here](https://github.com/muyun).
 If you’ve got any questions, suggestions or would like to discuss, send me a mail at wenlzhao@gmail.com,